 Please note that neither the UC Davis Student Health & Wellness Center nor Sutter Davis Hospital conduct evidentiary exams.
 These exams are provided by the Bridging Evidence Assessment & Resources (BEAR) program in Sacramento.
-For more information about the evidentiary exam process, please contact CARE at 530-752-3299.
+If a sexual assault has happened in the last 5 days, please call the emergency, on-call CARE Advocate at 866-515-0155 to speak about the option of obtaining an evidentiary exam.